-'Avatar 2': Release Date, Casting and Plot Details - NME
+'Avatar 2': Everything we know about the upcoming sci-fi epic

 In 2009, Avatar well and truly took over the world.
 For months all you could hear about was the unrivalled scope, incredible animation and immersive experience of the fantasy epic – and for good reason, at the time it felt groundbreaking.
-That was nearly a decade ago, and though director James Cameron has been talking about the sequels (yes, all four of them) consistently since, production has finally begun on Avatar 2 according to new reports.
+That was nearly a decade ago, and though director James Cameron has been talking about the sequels (yes, all four of them) consistently since, production on Avatar 2 ended in November 2019.

 As we all get ready to go back to Pandora for the next instalment – here’s everything you can expect to see in Avatar 2.